rackerlabs/design-system/_component_design/tooltip.md

 Click-enabled tooltips progress through the following interaction lifecycle:

-- **Hidden:** A tooltip is hidden until the the pointer clicks the trigger.
+- **Hidden:** A tooltip is hidden until the user clicks the trigger.
-- **Displayed:** After a pointer clicks the trigger, a tooltip displays the tooltip content.
+- **Displayed:** After the user clicks the trigger, a tooltip displays the tooltip content.
-- **Persist:** Clickable tooltips persist until manually removed by a user.
+- **Persist:** A tooltip persists until the user clicks the trigger or clicks outside the tooltip.
- - **Removal:** After the pointer has clicked the trigger or clicked outside of the tooltip, the tooltip closes.
+- **Removal:** A tooltip closes after the user clicks the trigger or clicks outside of the tooltip.

 {% endcolumn %}